How to get out of debt from Consumer Credit Counseling Services.

 Find a Consumer Credit Counseling Agency

-There are several national non-profit agencies.
-Find information on them here.
+There are several national government approved non-profit free credit counseling agencies that offer resources.
+Find information about them on the website.
 The fees involved to use them vary, and some low income families by be given free advice.
 In addition, many of the credit counseling agencies have offices located in your county, or maybe in the community next to you.
 See you can stop by and receive face to face assistance, and learn about your options.

 Community action agencies may also offer some basic credit repair, budgeting and possibly even debt reduction services.
 Click here to find community action agencies in your area.
 Call them to understand what type of personal financial management services they may offer and learn about other debt reduction programs in your local community.